jeremyrsellars/FluenTest/readme.md

 The Nemerle programming language is a particularly clean, readable, and extensible syntax, making it easy to write self-documenting tests that are easy to read, understand, and maintain.

+### Test any .net code with tests written in Nemerle with FluenTest

+Nemerle is a .net language, and as such it can target any .net assembly.
+Write your library in C#, F#, clojure.net, VB.net, Nemerle.
+Then, write your tests in Nemerle and FluenTest.

 ### Fluent Assertions (Syntax extensions in Nemerle)

 Fluent assertions are easy to read.
 Check these out: